New Service:

 • External hard drives

-• Making copies of your personal data to CDs and DVDs
+• Backing up to CDs and DVDs

-• Making images of an entire drive
+• Making an image of an entire drive

 • Reviews of different backup software